-Flint Hall and 429 Central St. (Coaches' House) are the two overflow student housing units.
-Both Flint Hall and the Coaches' House have wired fire, smoke, and carbon monoxide detection.
+Flint Hall and 429 Central St. are the two overflow student housing units.
+Both Flint Hall and 429 Central St. have wired fire, smoke, and carbon monoxide detection.
 These detectors are located on all floors, in the hallways, and in the bedrooms.
 When the fire detection system is activated, klaxons and strobe lights activate.
-The alarms for these two buildings do not transmit to the Norwich University Security office and the on-duty Security officer(s).
-There are no plans for installing sprinkler systems into Flint Hall or 429 Central Street.
+The alarms for these two buildings do not transmit to the Norwich University Security office and the duty Security officer(s).
+There are no plans for installing sprinkler systems into Flint Hall or 429 Central St.

 The ten full-time residence halls are hard wired for fire, smoke, and carbon monoxide detection.
-In addition, all 10 residence halls have full sprinkler systems.
+In addition, all ten residence halls have full sprinkler systems.
 Sprinkler heads are located on all floors, in all hallways, and in all rooms.
 When an alarm is activated, klaxons sound and strobe lights are activated.
 The alarm panel activates at the Norwich University Security office and the alarm is transmitted to the on-duty Security officer through a radio relay system.
 The on-duty Security officer investigates the alarm and will not “clear” the alarm from the system until positive no fire exists.

 If a fire is present, the Security officer will call “911” for fire department response.
 Northfield Fire Department is Norwich University's first responder for fires.
 The fire department is a volunteer fire department.

 All Norwich University residence halls meet the current fire safety codes as required by the State of Vermont.

 Norwich University conducts a minimum of one regular mandatory supervised fire drill per year at all student residence halls.
 These drills are conducted at the start of the academic year.
 Fire drills have been conducted at the start of the spring semester (January), but are dependent on weather conditions.
 Fire drills were conducted from September 17, 2012 and completed on October 17, 2012.
 All student residence halls were drilled.